"But what about high school? You'll have to send your kids to high school, right?

 - Join a local youth group

-- Attend a homeschooler teen dance (if your area doesn't have one, research into how to host one!)
+- Attend a homeschooler teen dance or other homeschool activity near you (if your area doesn't have one, research into how to host one!)

 - Check out a 4H club or other scouting/nature/wilderness clubs